osatetsu/tekken-code-image/README.md

 ### Web (Browser)

-1. `npm run build:web` を実行し、`dist-web/index.html` を生成する。
+1. Run `npm run build:web` to generate `dist-web/index.html`.
-2. 生成された `dist-web/index.html` をブラウザで開く（あるいは任意の静的ホスティングに配置する）。
+2. Open the generated `dist-web/index.html` in a browser (or deploy it to a static hosting service of your choice).

-Web 版は Obsidian プラグインと同等のコマンド記法をブラウザで動作確認できる。設定は `localStorage` キー `tekken-code-image-settings` に保存される。
+The web version allows you to test the command syntax—which is identical to that of the Obsidian plugin—directly in your browser.
+Settings are saved to the `localStorage` key `tekken-code-image-settings`.

 ## Usage